 Lambton College and Mohawk College have collaborated with McMaster University and Wilfrid Laurier University to establish a college-to-university pathway program.
 The 2+2 pathway creates new opportunities for Indigenous Studies students to advance their post-secondary education and it raises the awareness and understanding of Indigenous histories, cultures, and issues among the broader student body.

-Students at Mohawk and Lambton who take Indigenous-focused courses now have the opportunity to continue their studies at Wilfrid Laurier (Honours B.A. in Indigenous Studies or Combined Honours B.A.
-Indigenous Studies & another subject) and McMaster (Honours B.A. in Indigenous Studies) to complete a university degree.
+Students at Mohawk and Lambton who take Indigenous-focused courses now have the opportunity to continue their studies at Wilfrid Laurier (Honours B.A. in Indigenous Studies) and McMaster (Honours B.A. in Indigenous Studies) to complete a university degree.

 Among the first of its kind in Ontario, this program will benefit Indigenous and non-Indigenous students by creating a deeper understanding of Indigenous histories and interconnectivity among Indigenous communities as they are introduced to an Indigenous Studies discipline.
 Students will have opportunities to explore Indigenous identity through teachings and relationships, and will develop further understandings of the connection to land and place.

 This initiative has been partially funded by the Ontario Council on Articulation and Transfer (ONCAT).

 “Mohawk College is deeply committed to providing a wide range of opportunities for our Indigenous Studies students to help them reach their full academic potential.
 This creative partnership complements our college’s ongoing leadership in Indigenous Education and Student Services.
 I am proud to be working with such strong partners to deliver accessible, alternative pathways to post-secondary success for students throughout this region.”– Ron McKerlie, President, Mohawk College